magiodev/prudent-pots/README.md

 ### Winning Pot Determination

-- The game ends at a predetermined time or upon meeting a specific condition.
-- The winning pot is determined by its unique rule set.
-- Players in winning pots receive a proportional share of the total tokens, after deducting the winning fee, including redistributed tokens from losing pots.
+The winning pot is determined by its specific rules, and players in this pot receive their proportional share of the total tokens, post the deduction of a winning fee, along with redistributed tokens from the less successful pots.

 For detailed gameplay examples and strategic insights, see [Example Scenarios](./ExampleScenarios.md).